jfmonsa/knowledge_obsidian_vault/Knowledge/Nest.js.md

 + The root module is the starting point Nest uses to build the application graph - the internal data structure Nest uses to resolve module and provider relationships and dependencies

+### Each Module
+- **Providers** – In this array, we can define what will be injected in places as they are indicated by injection tokens.
+The injection token can be, for example, a class definition, so in most cases you will see an array of classes here.
+- **Controllers** – NestJS treats controllers a little bit different than any other providers so they have their own definitions.
+However, they can also be injected like any other providers.

+**In the second group we have:**

+- **Imports** – We define a list of modules that we want to use in our module.
+We will be able to inject providers they exported into our own providers.
+- **Exports** – We define a list of providers that we want to make accessible for other modules.
 ### @Module() decorator
 + **providers** -> the providers that will be instantiated by the Nest injector and that may be shared at least across this module (services)
 + controllers